Technology-Notes/lukesampson-scoop-wiki/Theming-Powershell.md

 scoop install pshazz
 ```

-If you install pshazz and you already have an SSH key, you'll see a popup asking for your password.
+If you install Pshazz and you already have an SSH key, you'll see a popup asking for your password.
 ![](https://github.com/lukesampson/scoop/raw/gh-pages/images/docs/askpass.png)

 There's [more info on setting up SSH with Scoop](https://github.com/lukesampson/scoop/wiki/SSH-on-Windows), if you're interested.

 Now you should have a nicer looking command prompt, with some helpful Git and SSH enhancements.
-If you want to customize your prompt even more, check out the [concfg](https://github.com/lukesampson/concfg) and [pshazz](https://github.com/lukesampson/pshazz) projects on GitHub.
+If you want to customize your prompt even more, check out the [Concfg](https://github.com/lukesampson/concfg) and [Pshazz](https://github.com/lukesampson/pshazz) projects on GitHub.

 It's worth pointing out that concfg works in ye olde cmd.exe as well, but with Powershell you get the extra prompt enhancements, plus a great dynamic and functional programming language at your fingertips as well.